TypeFox/ls-api/README.md

 Java binding for the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).
 An overview is given in [this blog post](http://typefox.io/the-language-server-protocol-in-java).

-This project has been prposed as an Eclipse project (https://projects.eclipse.org/proposals/lsp4j).
+This project has been proposed as an Eclipse project (https://projects.eclipse.org/proposals/lsp4j).

 ### Snapshots
 Snapshots are regularly deployed to